EU elections 2024 – this is what the candidates think about higher education

 More about the questions

-1. Do you think that academic freedom needs stronger protection at EU level?
+1. Do you believe that academic freedom needs stronger protection at the EU level?

-Background: In both Sweden and Europe, in recent years we have seen an increased debate about academic freedom.
+Background: In both Sweden and Europe, we have seen an increased debate about academic freedom in recent years.
 Both the European Parliament and the European Student Union, ESU, warn that there is a decline in academic freedom in Europe and the rest of the world.

-2. Do you think that the number of Swedish students who study all or part of their education abroad should increase?
+2. Do you believe that the number of Swedish students who study all or part of their education abroad should increase?

-Background: Within the EU's joint initiative for growth and employment, Europe 2020, a goal is included that at least 20 percent of graduates in higher education should have studied abroad.
-In a new proposal from the Commission to the Council recommendation "Europe on the way", it is proposed to raise the target to 25 percent.
-Of those who were examined during the academic year 2022/2023 in Sweden, nine percent had studied abroad, according to statistics from UKÄ.
-The figure is still lower than before the pandemic, when the percentage who studied abroad was 14-15 percent.
+Background: The EU's joint initiative for growth and jobs, Europe 2020, includes a target that at least 20 percent of higher education graduates should have studied abroad.
+A new proposal from the Commission for the Council Recommendation "Europe on the move" proposes raising the target to 25 percent.
+Of those who graduated during the 2022/2023 academic year in Sweden, nine percent had studied abroad, according to statistics from UKÄ.
+The figure is still lower than before the pandemic, when the proportion who had studied abroad was 14-15 percent.

 3. Do you think that EU research funding should increase?

 Background: The EU's current framework program for research and innovation, Horizon Europe, expires in 2027.
-With that, a new framework program is expected to be drawn up and implemented during the coming term.
+With this, a new framework program is expected to be developed and implemented during the upcoming term of office.

-4. Are you interested in sitting on the committee for culture and education (CULT)?
+4. Are you interested in serving on the Committee on Culture and Education (CULT)?